Gus Curcio

-Gus Curcio (Gustave Vincent Curcio Sr.) is an American businessman.
+Gustave Vincent "Gus" Curcio Sr. (born January 30, 1951) is an American businessman, former mobster, and reputed member of the Genovese crime family.
 He is the owner or president of several local businesses.

 Early life and family

-Gustave Vincent Curcio was born in Bridgeport, CT on January 30, 1951.
+Gustave Vincent Curcio was born in Bridgeport, Connecticut on January 30, 1951.
 He legally changed his name to Gus Curcio in 1980.
 He is the youngest of three children born to Gustave Curcio, a/k/a "Red Buff", an Italian immigrant, and Enrica Rita Lucifora, a Sicilian immigrant whose father started the first privately owned bank in Bridgeport.
 His oldest brother Vincent Louis Curcio was a successful bail bondsman; Francis Gustave Curcio a/k/a "Fat Franny" was the second eldest son who was often referred to as the mayor of Bridgeport due to his power and influence.
-Gus Curcio Sr has two children,a son, Gus Curcio Jr. who is a prominent businessman, and a daughter Frances who is presently attending Sacred Heart University to become a psychotherapist.
+Gus Curcio Sr has two children, a son, Gus Curcio Jr. who is a prominent businessman, and a daughter Frances who is presently attending Sacred Heart University to become a psychotherapist.

-Criminal Conviction
+Criminal conviction

+Curcio is a reputed soldier in the Genovese crime family, as is his brother Francis "Fat Frannie" Curcio.
+He was convicted on narcotics charges in the early 1970s.

 Gus Curcio and his brother Francis were convicted December 14, 1983 by a federal jury in Hartford, Connecticut of being in the loan shark business.
 To wit: "The defendants were convicted on December 14, 1983, by a jury, having been charged in a seven-count indictment with criminal conspiracy to make extortionate extensions of credit, together with several additional substantive counts of making specific loans constituting criminal acts of extortionate extensions of credit, in violation of 18 U.S.C. §§ 892 and 2.
 Francis Curcio was found guilty on Counts 1, 2, 3, and 6 of the indictment and Gus Curcio was found guilty on Counts 1, 2, and 6.
 Count 7 was dismissed by the Court at the close of the government's case for insufficient evidence, and a not guilty finding was made by the jury on Counts 4 and 5."

 The Court noted "The history of this case is long and filled with delays and frustrations, some circumstantial and others obviously planned and deliberate, made with the purposeful intention of obstructing the administration of justice."
 During the trial, Gus Curcio faked a heart attack.
 Francis Curcio, then weighing 470 pounds, then staged a car collision to fake a back injury in an attempt to delay trial.
 During the trial, one of nine wiretaps by federal officials investigating other alleged crimes by the Curcios revealed that they planned to disrupt the current criminal trial with medication that would make them vomit or have a fake heart attack in the courtroom.

 Francis Curcio received a ten-year sentence, and Gus Curcio received a ten-year sentence.